On rigidity and convergence of circle patterns: Some estimates for circle patterns

 We now explain the three conditions used for our proof and also show that the circle patterns considered in Theorem~\ref{theoRidEuc} satisfy these properties.
-Note that these conditions are only relevant for infinite patterns or growing sequences of patterns.
-Also, we are not interested in determining the best possible constants; any value suffices.
+Note that we are not interested in determining the best possible constants; any suitable value suffices.

-\paragraph{Condition (1):} For any vertex $v_0$ every point in the interior of $S(v_0)$ is covered only by a finite number of subsets $S(v)$ where this number is uniformly bounded by some constant $N$.
-Furthermore, the same is true if we replace $S(v_0)$ and $S(v)$ by $I(v_0)$ and $I(v)$ respectively.

-\begin{remark} In case of a circle pattern with intersection angles at least $\pi/2$ we can take the disc $S(v)=B(v)=I(v)$ and every interior point is covered at most twice.

-In case of a circle packing we also set $B(v)=I(v)$.
-The subset $S(v)$ is the region bounded by the polygon whose edges are the tangents to $\mathscr C(v)$ at the touching points (and some suitable generalisation for boundary vertices).
+\begin{description}[\setleftmargin{0pt}\setlabelphantom{Con}] \item[{\bf Condition (1)}] Every point $p\in\C$ which is contained in some kite of the associated kite pattern $\mathscr K$ is also contained in some $S(w_0)$ for a suitable $w_0\in V(G)$, but only contained in the interior of $S(w)$ for a finite, uniformly bounded number of vertices $w\in V(G)$.
+The bound is denoted by $N$. \item[{\bf Condition (2)}] The discs $I(v)$ have disjoint interiors.
+Their radii $r_I(v)$ are uniformly comparable with the radii $r(v)$ of the original discs $B(v)$.
+In particular a uniform estimate holds for all interior vertices $v\in V_{\text{int}}$:

+for some constant $C_0\geq 1$. \end{description} The constants $N$ and $C_0$ may possibly depend on the graph $G$ and on other given parameters like the intersection angles.
+We will specify the dependences which are important for our considerations.

-In the case of a circle pattern given by Definition~\ref{defcircpattern}, for every vertex $v\in V$ let $D(v)$ be the union of all kites $K_e$ corresponding to edges $e$ incident to $v$.
-Then we define the subset $S(v)= B(v)\cap D(v)$.
-By construction, the union of $S(v)$ for $v\in V$ covers the whole kite pattern ${\mathscr K}$ and each interior point of a kite is covered at most twice by the sets $S(v)$. \end{remark}
+In this article, we will mainly use the following definitions for $S(v)$ and $I(v)$.
+Unless otherwise stated, for a given circle pattern define for every vertex $v\in V$ the (closed) set $D(v)$ as the union of all kites $K_e$ corresponding to edges $e$ incident to $v$.
+Then set $S(v)= B(v)\cap D(v)$.
+By construction, the union of $S(v)$ for $v\in V$ covers every kite of the pattern ${\mathscr K}$ and each interior point of a kite is covered at most twice by the sets $S(v)$.
+In the following, we will always use this definition of $S(v)$ (unless otherwise stated), so $N=2$ will not depend on $G$ or any parameters of the circle pattern.

-\paragraph{Condition (2):} The radii $r_I(v)$ of the discs $I(v)$ are uniformly comparable with the radii $r(v)$ of the original discs $B(v)$.
-In particular a uniform estimate holds for all $v\in V$:

-for some constant $C_0\geq 1$ depending on the graph $G$ and possibly on other given parameters like the intersection angles.

-We will prove this estimate for planar circle patterns with only convex kites and intersection angles uniformly bounded from below.
-The sets $S(v)$ are defined as in Remark~\ref{remdefS}.